What is Lidar?

 Lidar has a wide range of applications, including mapping, land surveying, archaeology, and environmental studies.
 In the field of mapping, lidar is used to create highly detailed and accurate maps of the earth’s surface, including topography, vegetation, and man-made structures.
 This is particularly useful for construction survey companies, municipalities, and other organizations that need to understand the topography of an area for planning and design purposes.

-In the field of environmental studies, lidar is used to monitor and manage natural resources such as forests, wetlands, and coastal areas.
-By providing detailed information about the topography and vegetation of an area, lidar can help scientists and resource managers understand the impact of human activities on the environment.
+In the field of environmental studies, lidar services are used to monitor and manage natural resources such as forests, wetlands, and coastal areas.
+By providing detailed information about the topography and vegetation of an area, lidar services in Nashville, TN, can help scientists and resource managers understand the impact of human activities on the environment.

 In summary, Lidar is a remote sensing technology that uses laser beams to map the surface of the earth.
 It provides high-resolution and accurate data collection, which can be used for multiple purposes such as mapping, land surveying, archaeology, and environmental studies.
 Lidar can penetrate through vegetation, work in all weather conditions, survey large areas and even be integrated with other technologies.
 This makes it a valuable tool for construction survey companies, municipalities, scientists and resource managers.